 LGBTQ+ rights, advocacy, and awareness have progressed and evolved over the last 50 years.
-Gay, lesbian, bisexual, and transgender characters are supporting and main characters in mainstream movies and television shows, not just irrelevant, interchangeable, and underdeveloped plot devices.
-Service men and women can serve openly in our armed forces.
-Marriage equality was made the law of the land in all 50 states.
+Gay, lesbian, bisexual, and transgender characters are supporting and main characters in mainstream movies, television shows, books, and more.
+Openly LGBTQ+ people can serve in our armed forces.
+Same-sex marriage is legal in all 50 states.
 Professional athletes, musicians, actors, actresses, and political leaders have “come out” as lesbian, gay, bisexual, or transgender.

-In a 2019 National School Climate Survey conducted by the Gay, Lesbian, & Straight Education Network (GLSEN) between April through August of that year:
+In a 2019 National School Climate Survey conducted by the Gay, Lesbian, and Straight Education Network (GLSEN) it was discovered that:3

 - 42.5% of LGBTQ students felt unsafe at school due to their gender expression.